-After reports dog died in overhead bin, United admits 'tragic accident'
+United Airlines calls dog's death in overhead bin a 'tragic accident'

-Spokeswoman Maggie Schmerin later said that United has been in contact with the passenger who owned the dog and offered to pay for a necropsy, an autopsy for animals.
+Spokeswoman Maggie Schmerin said United has been in contact with the passenger who owned the dog and offered to pay for a necropsy, an autopsy for animals.

-When asked about reports a flight attendant had told the passenger the dog needed to be put in the overhead bin, Schmerin said she couldn't comment.

 United allows pets in the cabin when they are transported in kennels that can fit under the seat.
 Some types of animals are prohibited from flying on any flight.
 Schmerin said this animal was not on that list.